-103. Bedwetting was an issue at South Annan for others but not for me.
-There was a boy called sector and the same key worker.
+Bedwetting was an issue at South Annan for others but not for me.
+There was a boy called and he was my Key Brother, so called because we had the same key worker.
 He used to wet the bed a lot.
 I remember we went fishing one time and we were under the same covers.
 I woke up in the morning in the back of the van and it was soaking because he had wet the bed.
 The staff weren't happy, they were shouting at him.
 They shouted at him in the home as well as the van.
 He didn't used to just wet the bed, he had faeces in his bed as well.